Hildegarde Naughton: Political career

 At the 2016 general election, Naughton was elected to the Dáil alongside her party colleague Seán Kyne.
 In October 2019, she was appointed to the chair of the Dáil committee investigating ethics complaints about members who voted on behalf of colleagues.
 She was later forced to resign after it came to light that she had done the same on several occasions.
 Voting on behalf of colleagues in the Dáil was not permitted.
 At the 2020 general election, Naughton was re-elected to the Dáil, as the sole Fine Gael TD in the five-seat constituency.

-In 2020, at the formation of the 32nd Government of Ireland, Naughton was appointed as one of three Ministers of State attending cabinet.
+In June 2020, at the formation of the 32nd government of Ireland, Naughton was appointed as one of three Ministers of State attending cabinet.
 She was appointed as Minister of State at the Department of Transport with special responsibility for International and Road Transport and Logistics and Minister of State at the Department of the Environment, Climate and Communications with special responsibility for Postal Policy and Eircodes.
-From 27 April to 1 November 2021, Naughton was assigned additional responsibilities as Minister of State at the Department of Justice with responsibility for criminal justice during the maternity leave of Minister for Justice Helen McEntee.
+From 27 April to 1 November 2021, Naughton was assigned additional responsibilities as Minister of State at the Department of Justice with responsibility for criminal justice, during the maternity leave of Minister for Justice Helen McEntee.

 In December 2022, she was appointed as Government Chief Whip and Minister of State at the Department of Health with special responsibility for Public Health, Wellbeing and the National Drugs Strategy following the appointment of Leo Varadkar as Taoiseach.

+At the 2024 general election, Naughton was re-elected to the Dáil.
+At the formation of the 35th government of Ireland in January 2025, Naughton was appointed as Minister of State at the Department of Children, Disability and Equality with responsibility for disability.
+She was also a super junior minister, one of four Ministers of State in attendance at cabinet, but without a vote.

+On 18 November 2025, she was appointed to cabinet as Minister for Education and Youth.